jacoby149/web10/sdk/presentations/ui_dev_pt1.md

 1. A react developer makes a frontend UI concept.
 2. They want to demo it with live data, and don't want to pay for dbs.
-3. They want to list the app / advertise it somewhere.
+3. They want to list the app demo / advertise it somewhere.
-4. They want it to be freemium, and charge for premium UI themes.

 ---

 # developer use case

 1. They import 'web10-npm', and add web10 login.
-3. They add a simple web10 contract
+2. They add a simple web10 contract
-4. They use web10 as a database to store user messages.
+3. They use web10 as a database to store user messages.
-5. They use devpay to charge for a premium theme.
 ---

 # value added

 1. The app demo is live with a working backend.
 2. It is entirely free for the developer.
-3. The app is auto listed on the web10 app store.
+3. The app demo is auto listed on the web10 app store.
-4. The developer can charge.
-(5% processing fee).

 ---